rapomerantz/IoT_wi-fi_microphone/README.md

 # Is It Loud In Here?
 (Work In Progress)

-Musicians and non-musicians alike know how devastating hearing damage can be but it’s difficult to know, quantifiably, just how loud your surroundings are at any given moment.
+Hearing damage can be truly devestating but it’s difficult to know, quantifiably, just how loud your surroundings are at any given moment.
 “Is It Loud In Here?” is a combined web-app/Internet of Things (IoT) solution that allows the user to use wi-fi connected microphones to monitor the ambient volume in a space instantaneously and track the ambient volume over time.

 ## Technologies used:
 - Particle Photon